Paint Branch

 Paint Branch is a 17.0 mi tributary stream of the Anacostia River that flows Southeastwards through Montgomery County and Prince George's County, Maryland.
 Specifically, its primary tributary is of the Northeast Branch, which flows to the Anacostia River, Potomac River and the Chesapeake Bay.
 The beginning elevation of the stream is 480 feet above sea level and it subsequently drops to 30 feet when its flows meet the Indian Creek in College Park, Maryland.

 The headwaters of Paint Branch are located near Spencerville (about 11.5 mi north of Washington, D.C.) and the stream flows south for 14 mi to its confluence with the Northeast Branch.
 The watershed area is 20.8 sqmi and includes portions of the communities of Spencerville, Cloverly, Fairland, Colesville, White Oak and College Park, Maryland.

 Watershed characteristics

 Physical

 The Paint Branch subwatershed is approximately 13,287 acres (20.7 miles) in size and 18% impervious.
 The areas along Maryland's route 29, the intersection of Sandy Spring Road, and Columbia Pike in Burtonsville, Maryland have undergone extensive commercial development.
-Contrasting this, counties that border the watershed's southern-flowing direction (Montgomery and Prince George's), offer the least amount of developed areas.
+Contrasting this, counties that border the watershed's southern-flowing direction (Montgomery and Prince George's), offer the least developed areas.